frappe/erpnext/erpnext/docs/user/manual/en/accounts/setup/cost-center.md

 Thus when you do your analysis you get a better understanding as to which side of your business is doing better.
-Since ERPNext has an option to add multiple Companies, you can create Cost Centers for each Company and manage it separately.
+Since ERPNext has an option to add multiple Companies, you can create Cost Centers for each organization and manage it separately.

 Chart of Cost Centers